It's Okay!

 It's Okay! is a 2023 South Korean coming-of-age drama film co-written and directed by Kim Hye-young in her directorial debut.
 The film starring Lee Re, Jin Seo-yeon, and Chung Su-bin, follows In-yeong (Lee Re), a high school student who loses her mother and hides in her art group school basement, but is discovered by the strict art director Seol-ah (Jin Seo-yeon), and they unexpectedly end up living together.

 It was selected in the Generation Kplus section at the 74th Berlin International Film Festival, where it had its International premiere on 18 February, and won Children's Jury Generation Kplus: Crystal Bear for Best Feature Film.

 Plot

 The ever-optimistic girl In-yeong, who is happiest when on stage, ends up living under the same roof as Seol-ah, a lonely perfectionist and the strict director of an arts troupe.
-Then there's Na-ri, the star and perpetual top performer of the troupe, who considers In-yeong her one-sided rival.
+Then there is Na-ri, the star and perpetual top performer of the troupe, who considers In-yeong her one-sided rival.
 Do-yoon, In-yeong's one and only male friend, confesses his feelings daily, blurring the line between love and friendship.
 And Dong-wook, a quirky pharmacist and In-yeong's neighborhood friend, offers both words of advice and medicine prescriptions.